jjtech-digital/commercetools-products-fetcher/README.md

          this will create a file called productProjection in .json extension You will be able to see the progress of fetching in your terminal🚀

 Step 5.
+For pushing this data to google sheet, run this command in your terminal

+         npm run push

+         this will push all the products data inside productProjection in your google sheet, check your sheet for confirmation
+You will be able to see the progress of fetching in your terminal🚀

+Step 6.
 For converting the fetched data, run this command in your terminal

          npm run convert